zaneriley/personal-site/src/pages/improving-purchase-process/index.md

 ---
-title: Improving the Purchase Process of Classes and Kits
+title: Improving the Purchase Process of Classes and Kits. | Zane Riley
 ---